Coppa Oro delle Dolomiti in Cortina d'Ampezzo

 - Bookable services

-Now in its 55th edition, the Cortina rally is an absolute gem amongst the classic car events in Italy: in 2016, once again, thousands of fans from all over the world will flock to Cortina d'Ampezzo to witness this epic vintage car race in Italy.
+The Cortina rally is an absolute gem amongst the classic car events in Italy: in 2017, once again, thousands of fans from all over the world will flock to Cortina d'Ampezzo to witness this epic vintage car race in Italy… this year celebrating its 70th anniversary!

-As per tradition, the 2016 Coppa Oro Dolomiti can be joined only by vintage cars, built between 1919 and 1961, plus another 30 cars, built between 1962 and 1965, of particular historical interest or that have distinguished themselves for particular sport merits.
-After a careful selection, the organizers will select the 120 cars that will take part in the Coppa Oro delle Dolomiti.
-The challenging route meanders through a breath-taking landscape: due to their steep vertical walls, rock features etched on the peaks and incomparable rosy colours that contrast with the blue sky, the Dolomites have been declared World Natural Heritage by UNESCO in 2009.
+As per tradition, the 2017 Coppa Oro Dolomiti can be joined only by 120 vintage cars, built between 1919 and 1961, plus another 30 cars, built between 1962 and 1967, of particular historical interest or that have distinguished themselves for particular sport merits.
+After a careful selection, the organizers will select the cars that will take part in the Coppa Oro delle Dolomiti.
+The challenging route weaves through a breath-taking landscape: due to their steep vertical walls, rock features etched on the peaks and incomparable rosy colours that contrast with the blue sky, the Dolomites have been declared World Natural Heritage by UNESCO in 2009.

 Founded in 1947 by the then President of the Belluno Automobile Club of Ferruccio Gidoni, the Coppa d’oro Dolomiti Cortina was immediately a huge success, so much so that the first edition was attended by one of the greatest drivers of all time: Tazio Nuvolari .